yuxia1999/Contextual-adaptation-provides-a-unified-explanation-for-multidimensional-prosociality/README.md

 ## Empirical Data
 - `EmpiricalNetwork_edgelist/` - Edge lists of four empirical social networks analyzed in the study

+## Synthetic Data
+- `SF_50_degree4_1.txt` – Edge list of a scale-free network with 50 nodes and an average degree of 4

 # SYSTEM REQUIREMENTS
 ## Operating Systems